gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-buildui.md

 # Building the UI

-In this chapter we will build a modern and good looking UI for the **TodoList** application using the [Material Design](http://www.google.es/design/spec/material-design/introduction.html) specifications.
-We will work with the Polymer Paper elements collection wrapped through the Vaadin gwt-polymer-elements library.
+In this chapter we’ll build a modern looking UI for the **TodoList** application using the [Material Design](http://www.google.es/design/spec/material-design/introduction.html) specifications.
+We’ll be working with the Vaadin gwt-polymer-elements library, a wrapper for the Polymer Paper Elements collection.

-## Main Screen
+## Main screen

 1. Create the **main screen** of the application.

-    We are going to create an [UiBinder](DevGuideUiBinder.html) screen composed by a java file  `Main.java` and its visual descriptor `Main.ui.xml`.
+    We will create a [UiBinder](DevGuideUiBinder.html) screen composed of a java file  (`Main.java`) and its visual descriptor (`Main.ui.xml`).

-    You can generate these files either copying the following snippets or using the Eclipse GWT plugin
+    You can generate these files either by copying the following snippets, or by using the Eclipse GWT plugin.

      * `Main.java`